carlosgandara/receipt-ai-platform/README.md

 🩺 Health Check – /health endpoint for load balancers and monitoring

-📨 Password Reset (expires in 15min)
+📨 Password Reset (expires in 15min) – tokens are bcrypt hashed

 🖥️ Web UI – AJAX forms with automatic redirects